 Annual Competition Requirement: 36 Unit Rule

-At the start of each academic year (fall quarter), a student's continuing eligibility is determined by whether or not the student has successfully completed at least 36-quarter units since the start of the previous year.
-This includes summer school units, however at least 75% of the units (27 units) need to be earned during the regular academic year.
+At the start of each academic year (fall quarter), a student's continuing eligibility is determined by whether or not the student successfully completed at least 36-quarter units since the start of the previous year.
+This includes summer school units, however, at least 27 of the 36 units need to be earned during the regular academic year.
+The remaining 9 units are allowed to be earned over the summer.

-Student-athletes must pass at least 6 units each quarter to remain eligible to compete for the next quarter.
-Summer school cannot be used to meet the quarterly 6-unit requirement.
+Student-athletes must pass at least 8 units each quarter to remain eligible to compete for the next quarter.
+Summer school cannot be used to meet the quarterly 8-unit requirement.